Track expanding to three classes

 How the classes will be split has not yet been determined.
 The Minnesota Track Coaches Association will work with MSHSL staff to determine how to best divide teams into three classes.
-For now, though, Hutchinson Activities Director Thayne Johnson believes the Tigers will remain in the top class with larger schools.
+For now, though, Litchfield Activities Director Justin Brown believes the Dragons will end up in the middle.

-“Without seeing where they’re going to set the cutoff numbers, I would be shocked if we aren’t in the largest class,” he said.
-“I think that’s where we’ll end up, and if not, if we are put into a different class, all the better.”

 When it comes to other sports with three classes, the divisions differ.

-In volleyball and golf, the top 96 schools in enrollment are Class 3A.
-For the 2019-20 and 2020-21 seasons, Hutchinson’s enrollment is listed at 867 and is the 91st largest in the state, so the Tigers are classified as a 3A school in those sports.
+In volleyball and golf, the top 96 schools in enrollment are Class 3A, and the next 128 schools are Class 2A.
+The rest are Class 1A.
+For the 2019-20 and 2020-21 seasons, Litchfield’s enrollment is listed at 426 and is the 155th largest in the state, so the Dragons are classified as a 2A school in those sports.

-In wrestling, however, the top 64 teams are Class 3A, followed by the next 96 schools in Class 2A, so Hutchinson/BLHS is a Class 2A team.
+In wrestling, however, the top 64 teams are Class 3A, followed by the next 96 schools in Class 2A, so Litchfield is a Class 2A team.

-Regardless of what happens to the Tigers, Johnson believed the change to three classes was good for the sport overall.
-And while Hutchinson may not shift classes, some of its current rivals likely will.
+Regardless of what happens to the Dragons, Brown believes the change to three classes was good for the sport overall.

-“From my perspective, and I just look at our section in particular where you have Dassel-Cokato, who is sending their kids up to compete against the Shakopees and Prior Lakes, to me that doesn’t make any sense,” Johnson said.
+“I think it’s a good thing,” he said.
+“I’m on the activity advisory committee, and it was unanimous that everybody thought we should go to three classes.”

 The change to three classes also means there will likely be changes to the state meet as well, such as adding a third day.